-Tribrachs are an important piece of kit for any surveying project using tripods to ensure maximum measurement accuracy.
+Tribrachs are an important piece of kit for any surveying project using tripods, to ensure maximum measurement accuracy.
 They are used for attaching various types of surveying equipment to a tripod positioned at a ground control point.
-To guarantee accurate measurements, the tribrach includes both a crosshair target and an optical level, allowing you to set the tripod precisely where it needs to be.
+Its crosshair target and an optical level allows you to set the tripod precisely where it needs to be, making your job easier.

 This is the most common use for tribrachs – getting a precise alignment for your instrument base to ensure the most accurate measurements.
 Once a marker has been set, the tribrach is positioned vertically over the three legs of the tripod.
 Before the locking mechanism is engaged, the tripod is placed over the marker, looking down through the optical plummet to target the marker.
 The two triangular metal plates are then adjusted slowly using the maintenance-free foot screws at the side of the device.
 This manual adjustment allows for extremely accurate forced centring on the horizontal plane, leading to improved measurement accuracy.

 We stock and supply quality tribrach adapters to match a range of tripods and surveying equipment for maximum instrument stability.
-These include total stations, GNSS receivers, prism poles, theodolites, and more.
+These include total stations, GNSS receivers, prism poles and more.